-Pam Jenoff is the author of the New York Times Bestseller The Orphan's Tale, a powerful novel of friendship set in a traveling circus during World War II.
+Pam Jenoff is the author of the New York Times Bestseller The Lost Girls of Paris; vividly rendered and inspired by true events, Jenoff shines a light on the incredible heroics of the brave women of the Second World War, and weaves a mesmerizing tale of courage, sisterhood and the great strength of women to survive in the hardest of circumstances.
+The Orphan's Tale, a powerful novel of friendship set in a traveling circus during World War II, was published in 2017.
 Pam's previous titles include The Kommandant's Girl, which was an international bestseller and nominated for a Quill award, as well as The Winter Guest, The Diplomat's Wife, The Ambassador’s Daughter, Almost Home, A Hidden Affair and The Things We Cherished.
 She also authored a short story in the anthology Grand Central: Original Postwar Stories of Love and Reunion.
-Her next book, The Lost Girls of Paris, will be published in February 2019.

 Pam attended George Washington University in Washington, D.C., and Cambridge University in England.
 Upon receiving her master’s in history from Cambridge, she accepted an appointment as Special Assistant to the Secretary of the Army.
 The position provided a unique opportunity to witness and participate in operations at the most senior levels of government, including helping the families of the Pan Am Flight 103 victims secure their memorial at Arlington National Cemetery, observing recovery efforts at the site of the Oklahoma City bombing and attending ceremonies to commemorate the fiftieth anniversary of World War II at sites such as Bastogne and Corregidor.